- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IA.
-Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at very low levels for the past 24 hours.
-There are currently 0 numbered sunspot regions on the disk.
+Analysis of Solar Active Regions and Activity from 30/2100Z to 31/2100Z: Solar activity has been at low levels for the past 24 hours.
+The largest solar event of the period was a C3 event observed at 30/2134Z from Region 2860 (S29W36).
+There are currently 2 numbered sunspot regions on the disk.

 IIA.
-Geophysical Activity Summary 30/2100Z to 31/2100Z: The geomagnetic field has been at unsettled to minor storm levels for the past 24 hours.
-Solar wind speed reached a peak of 608 km/s at 31/0841Z.
-Total IMF reached 8 nT at 31/1032Z.
-The maximum southward component of Bz reached -7 nT at 31/1025Z.
-Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3504 pfu.
+Geophysical Activity Summary 30/2100Z to 31/2100Z: The geomagnetic field has been at quiet to unsettled levels for the past 24 hours.
+Solar wind speed reached a peak of 414 km/s at 30/2254Z.
+Total IMF reached 5 nT at 31/1208Z.
+The maximum southward component of Bz reached -4 nT at 31/1122Z.
+Electrons greater than 2 MeV at geosynchronous orbit reached a peak level of 3240 pfu.

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and two (01 Sep, 02 Sep) and quiet to unsettled levels on day three (03 Sep).
+Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to minor storm levels on day one (01 Sep), unsettled to major storm levels on day two (02 Sep) and quiet to unsettled levels on day three (03 Sep).

 III.
 Event probabilities 01 Sep-03 Sep